KatamariJr/dwelling-of-duels-scripts/README.md

 6. Make any changes to the votes by clicking the checkboxes.
 The leftmost checkbox will consider this vote for results.
 You can uncheck it to essentially ignore a vote submission.
 The rightmost checkbox can be checked to indicate the submitter gave reviews and their vote should be weighted.
-    1. TODO - clean up the formatting of all the NaN values
 7. Copy and save the text content from the left page to a notepad file so we can post it later
-    1. TODO - there is no reason why the Save Results button shouldnt also save the contents of this pane to a file.
 8. Click `Save Results`.
 This writes to the `results.json` file in **Votes Helper** directory.
 9. Open up `results.json` in the text editor.
 Correct any "ARTIST" fields that didnt auto fill.
 10. copy the `results.json` file created in the last step to the **Tag Submissions Form Songs** directory.